BU-Spark/CS506-Fall2020-Projects/covid_food_business_team2/SCRUM/SCRUM.md

 - ## Have we run into issues?
 Do we need help?

     We found the Bing API is not free, Most restaurants information overlaps with Google Place API.
-And Google Place API has rich documents and example can be referenced.
+And Google Place API has rich documents and examples can be referenced.

 - ## Have we talked to the client recently?
     Yes, We talked with client and  assigned tasks.
 We decided work together with team1.
+---